MicahMaphet/bitcore-init/README.md

-## Micah's Dev Tools
+## Micah's Dev Tools 🔨🔧📏

 Tools to help with software development.

-Mostly for bitcore.
+Mostly shell scripts to automate things.